 But there’s Retsina on the menu, and despite a street vendor in Athens once telling us that Restina is a Greek-American scam, I feel very Greek when I have it, very in-touch with my roots, and it’s all I need to get over the feeling that I am the only one in the restaurant who knows we were all being lied to – musically, culinarily – even the continuously scrolling images on the TVs at either end of the restaurant are of places in Turkey and Italy and Spain.
 But it’s OK.
 A second glass of Retsina, and we are trying to figure out what language the waiters are speaking.
 Not English, but not Greek either.
 We pay the bill and walk unsteadily back onto the strip.

 People are out.
 The city lights surround us like sconces in an old lounge.
 We are herring moving with the crowd.
-Within three blocks I’ve already seen 2 bachelorette parties – brides with frilly veils hanging down to their necks, wobbly friends in tow like the train of a very drunk wedding dress.
+Within three blocks I’ve already seen 2 bachelorette parties – brides with frilly veils hanging down to their shoulders, wobbly friends in tow like the train of a very drunk wedding dress.
 They all have matching shirts.
 We follow one bridal caravan to a nearby Mexican restaurant where I can hear live music playing.
 “Hey!”
 I say, “I think this is the place we had dinner last time we were in the desert.”

-I pull you by the arm out of the parade of divorcees, aspiring divorcees and Hawaiian shirts.
+I pull you by the arm out of the parade of divorcees, aspiring divorcees, and Hawaiian shirts.
 “We were just hoping to sit at the bar,” I tell the hostess.
 “Go right ahead,” she says.
 “Down the hall and to the left.”

 The closer we get, the better we can hear the music.
 By now we can tell it’s the music we grew up with, and by that I mean the music our parents grew up with.
 Billy Joel’s “Movin’ Out” is playing when I wedge myself between two Hawaiian shirts and ask the bartender for two margaritas.